sscargal/mmaictl/README.md

-Here’s a sample `README.md` file for your project that includes a general introduction, installation instructions, and usage examples for all the subcommands:

----

-# MMAI Command-Line Tool
+# MemVerge Memory Machine AI (MMAI) Command-Line Tool

-MMAI is a command-line tool to manage platform resources like clusters, departments, node groups, projects, and workloads.
+MMAI is a command-line tool to manage platform resources like clusters, departments, node groups, projects, workloads, and nodes.
 It provides a convenient interface to interact with the MMAI API and perform operations such as listing, updating, and deleting platform resources.

 ## Table of Contents
 - [Installation](#installation)